Choosing A Weaving Loom

 You can jump straight into getting a floor loom if you are a beginner weaver, but sometimes it is easier if you’ve used a rigid heddle or a table loom first as it makes it an easier learning curve.

-Rigid Heddle Reeds - The reeds on a rigid heddle have different sizes and are designed for different thicknesses of yarn.
-Generally a 5dpi reed is for Aran weight yarns, 8dpi for Double Knit, 10dpi for 4ply and 12.5dpi for lace weight.
+The reeds on a rigid heddle have different sizes and are designed for different thicknesses of yarn.
+Generally a 2.5 dpi is for Chunky yarn, 5dpi reed is for Aran weight yarns, 8dpi for Double Knit, 10dpi for 3ply/Sportweight, 12.5dpi for 4ply and 15dpi for 5/2 cotton and lace weight.

 We hope that this guide has helped you decide what loom is best for you.
-However, if after reading this you’re still not sure or would just like some more information, then do please get in touch with us as we’re always happy to help you find the right loom for you.
+However, if after reading this you’re still not sure or would just like some more information, then do please contact us as we’re always happy to help you find the right loom for you.

 We do also have a range of demonstration rigid heddle looms, table looms, and a few floor looms available for you to have a go on.
 So, if you would like to try before you buy then again do get in touch to arrange an appointment.